pcjunger/academic-website/content/authors/admin/_index.md

 #button for downloading the CV
 #{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 ---
-I am an ecologist by heart and trained as an aquatic microbial ecologist.
-At some point I got amazed about the fact that tiny creatures have shaped our planet and still play essential trophic & bigeochemical roles at a global scale.
-Since then I have been broadly interested in investigating the distribution, structure and functioning of aquatic microbial communities.
-For that I attempt to bring together ecological theory and omics data.
+I am an ecologist who got amazed about the fact that tiny creatures have shaped our planet and still play essential trophic & bigeochemical roles at a planetary scale.
+I generally attempt to bring together ecological theory and microbial omics data to investigate the distribution, structure and function of microbial communities inhabiting both marine & freshwater ecosystems.

-I am a PhD student between in the Department of Hydrobiology (UFSCar, Brazil) and the Institut de Ciències del Mar (ICM-CSIC; Barcelona) where I am currently conducting a project on large-scale ecology & biogeography of marine planktonic communities using Metabarcoding, Metagenomics & Single Cell Genomics.
+I am a PhD student between in the [Laboratory of Microbial Processes & Biodiversity](http://www.lmpb.ufscar.br/) (UFSCar, Brazil) and the [Ecology of Marine Microorganisms Research group](https://emm.icm.csic.es/), based at the [Institute de Ciències del Mar](https://www.icm.csic.es/en) (ICM-CSIC, Barcelona) where I am currently conducting a project on large-scale ecology & biogeography of marine planktonic communities using Metabarcoding, Metagenomics & Single Cell Genomics.

-I truly believe in open science and team efforts.